Brayton Laster Bio

 Brayton Laster Career

-Brayton Laster made his ARCA Menards Series debut in 2022 at the Lucas Oil 200 held at Daytona International Speedway, driving the No. 03 car for Mullins Racing.
-He delivered a strong performance, finishing 13th in his first race.
-In 2023, he continued to compete in ARCA events with multiple teams including Fast Track Racing and Rise Motorsports, achieving three top-ten finishes while driving the No. 31 car.
+Laster made his ARCA Menards Series debut in the 2022 Lucas Oil 200 at Daytona International Speedway, driving the No. 03 car for Mullins Racing.
+He delivered a strong run in his first start, finishing 13th and signaling his potential on the national stage.
+He returned to the No. 03 entry for the 2023 Daytona season-opener, finishing 27th, and later joined Fast Track Racing at Charlotte, where he finished 19th.

 Driving Style and Strengths